Horses Respiratory System (Your horses breathing)

-Your horses respiratory system is fundamental to good horse health.
-No matter how fit your horses muscles are or how well you feed him, if he can't breathe properly then he won't be good for much at all.
+No matter how fit your horse’s muscles are or how well you feed him, if he can’t breathe properly then he won’t be good for much at all.

-Features of the horses respiratory system
+Features of the horse respiratory system

 1. Buccal cavity